"SECRET" Situation Map of Iwo Jima Detailing the Minutiae of the Japanese Defense of the Island.

 Appendix: Defensive Installations

-The Defense Symbol Key elaborates an impressive number of defensive installations.
+The Defense Symbol Key elaborates on an impressive number of defensive installations.

 - Coastal Defense Gun